arifulislamk/food-hut-client/README.md

 #  All npm package name

+- frame-motion (challange) : use simple frame -motion animation in the slider section.

 - react-hook-from(useForm) : i used One of the key concepts in React Hook Form is to register your component into the SignUp section.

 - Tanstack Queary(useQuery, useMutation) : TanStack Query is an open-source JavaScript library created by TanStack that simplifies data fetching and state management in React applications.

-- Axiis : Axios is a promise-based HTTP Client for node.js and the browser.
+- Axios : Axios is a promise-based HTTP Client for node.js and the browser.
 It is isomorphic (= it can run in the browser and nodejs with the same codebase).
 On the server-side it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequests.

 - react-awesome-reveal :React Awesome Reveal is a library for React apps written in TypeScript that adds reveal animations using the Intersection Observer API to detect when the elements appear in the viewport.